FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Experiments

 \paragraph{Generative Tasks.} We evaluate performance on speech enhancement (SE), speech separation (SS), and text-to-speech (TTS).
 For these tasks, we employ more powerful transformer-based downstream models, focusing on generation quality.
 For \textbf{SE} we use VoiceBank~\cite{valentinibotinhao2016voicebank}.
 To form a validation set, we randomly select two speakers from the training set.
 The input tokens are extracted from noisy utterances, while the target tokens come from clean utterances.
 Performance metrics include DNSMOS, dWER, and Sim.
 For \textbf{SS}, we use Libri2Mix~\cite{cosentino2020librimix} \texttt{train-100}, \texttt{dev}, and \texttt{test} sets.
 The setup mirrors that of speech enhancement: input tokens are derived from speech mixtures, while target tokens correspond to the two individual sources.
 For \textbf{TTS}, we use LibriSpeech \texttt{train-clean-100} and \texttt{train-clean-360} for training, \texttt{dev-clean} for validation, and \texttt{test-clean} for testing.
+Note that \texttt{test-clean} contains several utterances longer than 20 seconds ($\sim$4\%), whereas our training splits include almost none.
+To reduce the mismatch between training and testing conditions, we removed these long utterances from the test set.
 The input consists of character-based text tokens, while the target tokens are derived from the corresponding utterances.
 Performance is evaluated using UTMOS, dWER, and Sim.
 Details about the model architecture, hyperparameters, and training procedure are provided in \cref{subsec:appendix_downstream}.